dschoepel/NestOnOpenhab/README.md

 Google announced their [Device Access Program](https://developers.google.com/nest/device-access) (September 2020) that allows users to access, control, and manage Google Nest devices using the Smart Device Management (SDM) API.
 SDM is replacement for the [Works With Nest](https://blog.google/products/google-nest/updates-works-with-nest/) program that was "retired" August 31, 2019 and no longer supported by Google as part of their acquisition of Nest.

-This guide is intended to document the steps needed to enable this this API so that it can be connected to the [NestDeviceAcces Binding](https://github.com/bhigg-code/openhab-addons/tree/dev/bundles/org.openhab.binding.nestdeviceaccess).
+This guide is intended to document the steps needed to enable this API so that it can be connected to the [NestDeviceAcces Binding](https://github.com/bhigg-code/openhab-addons/tree/dev/bundles/org.openhab.binding.nestdeviceaccess).

 ## Enabling the Google SDM API with Nest Device Access Binding Consideratins